 This point might seem like a no-brainer, but packing the majority of your items will keep the moving process from turning into a nightmare filled with excess tchotchkes.
 Boxes take less time to load and unload than single pieces so get organized before moving day.
 Your possessions are also less likely to be damaged when appropriately boxed.

 Keep your old apartment for a few weeks or 30 days if you can

 Overlap time isn’t always doable, but if it is; I say, go for it.
 If you have the budget to pay for an extra month or even two weeks in your current residence; you might want to spring for it.
 You can move some of your more valuable belongings into your new pad ahead of the movers.
 During this time you can opt to paint; clean up, and tweak the apartment before moving boxes arrive.
 Once everything you own is sitting in your new one-bedroom apartment; you’ll barely be able to walk, let alone disco dance to celebrate your new place.

 Figure out where your moving truck will be able to park, or more than likely; in Manhattan, double park.
 The moving truck; will have to be stationary for several hours, depending on how much you’re moving.
 The last thing you’d want is for the movers to show up and have no spot for them to stage and load.

 Don’t select a prime day or time for your move

-You won’t be able to control factors like weather or traffic; but if you can move in the middle of the day rather than at rush hour, you’ll be ahead of the game.
-If you live in a part of the city that’s tourist-laden, avoid moving on holiday weekends, because double parking a moving van will be extra tight with the excess traffic.
+You won’t be able to control factors like weather or traffic; if you can move in the middle of the day rather than at rush hour; you’ll be ahead of the game.
+If you live in a part of the city that’s tourist-laden; avoid moving on holiday weekends, because double parking a moving van will be extra tight with the excess traffic.